Get all the latest data for Paris

 Are we in a buyer or a seller market in Paris as of 2026?

-As of early 2026, the Paris property market is balanced to mildly buyer-leaning, meaning buyers have more negotiating power than during the boom years but sellers are not yet desperate.
+As of early 2026, the Paris apartment market sits in balanced to mildly buyer-leaning territory, meaning buyers have more room to negotiate than they did during the 2019-2021 boom, but sellers are not desperate either.

 Are homes overpriced, or fairly priced in Paris as of 2026?